GuancheGamer/landing/docs/system-requirements.md

 # What are the requirements for Plutonium?

 Plutonium does not have special requirements, any system capable of running the base games should be able to run Plutonium.
-The downloader  requires a 64 bit system and the launcher requires DirectX 11.
+However the downloader requires a 64 bit system and the launcher requires DirectX 11.

 Our system requirements are as follows:
 * Windows 8.1 (fully updated) or Windows 10 (recommended!)
 64 bit